loginom/loginom-help-en-omegat/data/integration/connections/list/rest-service.md

 # ![](../../../images/icons/data-sources/web-rest_default.svg) REST Service Connection

-Parameters of connection, request and response of REST service are set.
+Parameters of the REST service connection, request and response are set.
 The output connection data is used by the [REST Request](../../../processors/integration/rest-request.md) node.

 ## Connection Parameters